Why the management of hazardous substances and biotechnology is important

 For instance:

-• new organisms are used to enhance crops and develop medicines
+• new organisms can be used to develop medicines or useful industrial products

 • hazardous substances (eg, pesticides) are used to protect our native species and crops from harm.